USEPA/webcms/terraform/webcms/README.md

 ### Database

 Drupal cannot install to an empty database.
-We recommend the usage of the database module in [terraform/database](../database) to initialize usernames and passwords for a Drupal installation.
-Please see that module's [README](../database/README.md) for more information.
+The Aurora MySQL cluster must be created and configured **before** deploying this module.
+This includes:

+1. **Aurora Cluster**: Must exist externally (not created by WebCMS terraform modules)
+2. **Database Initialization**: Database users, passwords, and Drupal-specific databases must be created separately
+3. **Connectivity**: The Aurora cluster must be accessible from the WebCMS infrastructure via the `regional_cluster_endpoint` configured in the infrastructure module
+4. **Secrets**: Database credentials must be stored in AWS Secrets Manager at the expected paths (see Parameter Store section below)

 ### Terraform Backend